rakeupeagle/rakeupeagle/website/index.md

     **Rake Up Eagle** connects volunteer teams with seniors, veterans, and disabled citizens in a day of public service.

-This year's event takes place on EVENT_DATE -- join today as a recipient or volunteer your team!
+This year's event takes place on November 15 -- join today as a recipient or volunteer your team!

 ## Volunteer to Help
 ![Volunteer to Help](images/volunteer.jpg)